solid-contrib/Explaining-the-Vision-Panel/Nutshell/Solid-in-a-nutshell.md

 # Tailored to a specific audience

-Why Solid is useful depends on the audience.
-Audiences include:
+Why you'll love Solid depends on your perspective.

+Click on the audiences below to see a draft of and contribute to each of the perspectives.

 * [Developers](https://github.com/solid/Explaining-the-Vision-Panel/blob/master/Nutshell/for-developers.md)
 * [Businesses](https://github.com/solid/Explaining-the-Vision-Panel/blob/master/Nutshell/for-businesses.md)
 * [Individuals](https://github.com/solid/Explaining-the-Vision-Panel/blob/master/Nutshell/for-individuals.md)
 * [Governments](https://github.com/solid/Explaining-the-Vision-Panel/blob/master/Nutshell/for-governments.md)

-Click on each of the audiences above to see a draft of their perspectives.